Skip to content

 1. Can you use make-up brushes instead of acrylic brushes?

-Makeup brushes can be used instead of acrylic paint brushes; however, have in mind that you can’t use them for make-up anymore.
+Makeup brushes can be used instead of acrylic paint brushes; however, keep in mind that you can’t use them for make-up anymore.

 2. Can I use watercolor brushes for acrylic paint?